eionschreiber/my_giphy/doc/extend.md

 ### Smart App Banners in iOS 6+ Safari

 Stop bothering everyone with gross modals advertising your entry in the App Store.
-Including the following [meta tag](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html) will unobtrusively give the user the option to download your iOS app,or open it with some data about the user's current state on the website.
+Include the following [meta tag](https://developer.apple.com/library/IOS/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html#//apple_ref/doc/uid/TP40002051-CH6-SW2) will unintrusively allow the user the option to download your iOS app, or open it with some data about the user's current state on the website.

 ```html
 <meta name="apple-itunes-app" content="app-id=APP_ID,app-argument=SOME_TEXT">